 Buff to a TRMG BT3, BT4, or BT5 texture (see RP 01/02-23 "BTS6 - Standard Buffing Textures for Tire Retreading and Repairing").
 This can be controlled and regulated by the buffer through use of the proper rasp, regulation of the speed of rotation, and pressure of the rasp on the tire.
-Exposed wire can rust quickly from moisture in the atmosphere.
-Therefore, any exposed wire should be cleared of frayed or shredded ends, buffed, and cemented at the completion of the buffing operation to prevent oxidation.
-(See instructions under "Cementing and Repairing".)

-Tread cuts should be cleaned out removing as much rubber as needed to ensure that all of the existing injury and rust is removed.
+Tread cuts should be cleaned out removing as much rubber as needed to ensure that all damage is removed.